KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\paginate.py:24`

 **Description**:
-The `Paginate.items` method in the `Paginate` class is likely designed to handle the retrieval or management of items in a paginated format, facilitating the display or processing of data in manageable chunks within the EeazyCRM application.
+The `Paginate.items` method in the `Paginate` class is likely used to divide data into smaller, manageable chunks or pages.
+It is probably called by other methods or classes in the EeazyCRM application that need to display or process large amounts of data in a paginated format.

 ---